tylerkennedy/DontTextHugo/content/blog/block-spam-texts.md

 ## Add Keywords in the App
 Great!
 Now that you have the app downloaded and filtering enabled, it's time to start blocking spam texts.
 Dont Text makes this really easy.

-Go to the first tab in the app labeled 'Block List'.
+Go to the first tab in the app labeled **Filtering**.
 This tab is where you can add custom keywords in the app.
 Keywords give you the power to choose how to block spam texts.

 ![List of Keywords](/assets/images/blockList.png#center "List of Keywords")